praisetompane/app_who_etl/README.md

             - All external interaction objects(e.g. files, external APIs etc) live in this module.
         - model:
             - The domain models for Poker live in this in this module.
+        - repository:
+            - Data interactions(persitence and access) concerns live in this module.
         - app.py:
             Entry point to startup the application
 - tests: Test code lives in folder.